Skip to main content

 }

-The dokimos-langchain4j module provides utilities for evaluating LangChain4j AI Services and RAG pipelines.
+The dokimos-langchain4j module evaluates LangChain4j AI Services and RAG pipelines.
+Wrap your AI Service as a Task, then run it across the dataset:

 import dev.dokimos.core.Dataset;